 Learning to manage and respect your differences is also an important part of couples work.

 It may be that you come to the conclusion that you can no longer be together.
-Couples counselling can help in creating a positive “ending” for the relationship.
+Couples therapy can help in creating a positive “ending” for the relationship.

-Couples Counselling, how to find the right person to work with
+Couples therapy, how to find the right person to work with

-To find a couples counsellor for help with your relationship take a look at the profiles of our Central London Therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.
+To find a couples therapist for help with your relationship take a look at the profiles of the London Therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.

 Please feel free to chat on the telephone to a few therapists or to meet several before deciding who you would like to work with.
 The initial session is an opportunity for both you and the therapist to decide if you would like to work together.